crimsonyash9012/Flappy/README.md

 * Selected User Profile Page - See selected user profile, follow and unfollow him.

-* Create tweets addiing images of your choice (size less than 3 MB).
+* Create tweets adding images of your choice (size less than 3 MB).

 * Like, Retweet & Delete a tweet.